tudocomp/tudocomp/docs/Documentation.md

 in a variable before the aforementioned output variables, making use of the advantages that come from the fact that the configuration is a Python script.

+The predefined `config_match` function can be used to create registry items only if a certain pattern exists in the generated `config.h` file.
+This file contains definitions regarding optional dependencies of *tudocomp* (e.g. Boost).

 ## Library

 In order to use *tudocomp* as an external library in another application,